 Notice it is with the church—it doesn’t say “in” or “at.”
 The preposition “with” indicated a position alongside of or in participation.
 The Antioch church is described as a group of people and not a building.

 The apostle Paul further clarifies who or what the Bible means by “church” in 1 Corinthians 14:23.
 He tells the Corinthians, “If the whole church comes together in one place. …” If the Church can “come together,” it certainly doesn’t sound like it is a building—but rather something else.

 The Church is a group of people called out for a special purpose.
 They are “called”—that is called by God.
 Those truly part of God’s Church have been called by God to become part of His Church.
-They are called out of the world to become followers of Christ—Christians.
+They are called out of the world—the society around us—to become followers of Christ—to be Christians.
 They are called out to be followers of Christ and to live a new way of life.